Deep Neural Networks Inspired by Differential Equations: From SDEs to Deep Neural Networks

 Neural SDEs extend Neural ODEs~\cite{chen2018neural} by introducing stochasticity through a learnable diffusion term, enabling the modeling of systems with intrinsic randomness.
 Unlike the deterministic trajectories of Neural ODEs, Neural SDEs capture uncertainty via stochastic processes parameterized by neural networks.
 The latent state $x_t$ evolves according to the It\^o SDE

-where $f_\theta$ and $g_\theta$ are drift and diffusion networks, respectively.
-The parameterized SDE \eqref{SDE1} can be simulated using numerical methods such as Euler–Maruyama~\cite{maruyama1955continuous}.
-Training involves handling gradient propagation through stochastic paths, typically addressed by reparameterization or adjoint methods~\cite{pontryagin2018mathematical}.
-Neural SDEs are well-suited for modeling noisy or irregular data, with applications in time series analysis, generative modeling, and financial systems.
-However, their use often entails high training complexity, significant computational overhead, and limited interpretability.
+where $f_\theta$ and $g_\theta$ denote the drift and stochastic driving networks, respectively.
+Eq.~\eqref{SDE1} is typically simulated via numerical methods like Euler–Maruyama~\cite{maruyama1955continuous}, with gradients computed through reparameterization or adjoint methods~\cite{pontryagin2018mathematical}.
+While Neural SDEs excel at modeling noisy or irregular data across time series and generative tasks, they suffer from significant computational overhead and limited interpretability.